fluxninja/graceful-js/README.md

 ## Usage

 Use `gracefulRequest` for support with rate limit headers and body.
+You can also config according to your needs at request level using `configOptions` argument.
 This function will retry requests based on the provided parameters:

 ```javascript
 import { gracefulRequest } from 'graceful-js'